Deep Learning for Time Series Anomaly Detection: A Survey: Background

-\subsection{Time series decomposition}
+\subsection{Time Series Decomposition}

-It is possible to decompose a time series $X$ into four components that each express a specific aspect of its movement \citep{ref1}.
-The components are as follows: \begin{itemize} \item {\texttt{Secular trend}}: Data trends occur when there is a long-term upward or downward movement.
-In fact, the secular trend represents the general pattern of the data over time, and it does not have to be linear.
-The change in population in a particular region over several years is an example of nonlinear growth or decay depending on various dynamical factors. \item {\texttt{Seasonal variations}}: Depending on the month, weekday, or duration, a time series may exhibit a seasonal pattern.
+It is possible to decompose a time series $X$ into four components, each of which express a specific aspect of its movement \citep{ref1}.
+The components are as follows: \begin{itemize} \item {\texttt{Secular trend}}: This is the long-term trend in the series, such as increasing, decreasing or stable.
+The secular trend represents the general pattern of the data over time and does not have to be linear.
+The change in population in a particular region over several years is an example of nonlinear growth or decay depending on various dynamic factors. \item {\texttt{Seasonal variations}}: Depending on the month, weekday, or duration, a time series may exhibit a seasonal pattern.
 Seasonality always occurs at a fixed frequency.
 For instance, a study of gas/electricity consumption shows that the consumption curve does not follow a similar pattern throughout the year.
-Depending on the season and the locality, the pattern is different. \item {\texttt{Cyclical fluctuations}}: A cycle is defined as a rise or drop in data without a fixed frequency.
-Also, it is known as the shape of time series.
-Cyclic fluctuations can occur in time series due to natural events, such as daily temperature variations. \item {\texttt{Irregular variations}}: It refers to random, irregular events.
+Depending on the season and the locality, the pattern is different. \item {\texttt{Cyclical fluctuations}}: A cycle is defined as an extended deviation from the underlying series defined by the secular trend and seasonal variations.
+Unlike seasonal effects, cyclical effects vary in onset and duration.
+Examples include economic cycles such as booms and recessions. \item {\texttt{Irregular variations}}: This refers to random, irregular events.
 It is the residual after all the other components are removed.
-A disaster such as an earthquake or flood can lead to irregular variations. \end{itemize} A time series is mathematically described by estimating its four components separately, and each of them may deviate from the normal behaviour.
+A disaster such as an earthquake or flood can lead to irregular variations. \end{itemize} A time series can be mathematically described by estimating its four components separately, and each of them may deviate from the normal behaviour.